vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

     _timer?.Dispose();
 }
 {% endhighlight %}

+### Implement the callback

+Our final step is to implement the callback function.
+This is the function that runs whenever our `Timer` triggers (which happens once every second).

 The last major part is the actual event, in our case the ticking of the timer.
 We will convert the `state` object back to `CustomListData` to get access to what the user provided in the input parameter (in our case the list of random messages to push).